AlwaysBCoding/poketools/NOTES.md

   - obvious questions about model architecture in general
   - how many epochs to train for?
   - would it be better to just have the pokemon ID and let the AI figure it out, or generalize the pokemon to it's stats and input that into the neural net?
+  - How fast can you ad-hoc train a model?